EdQuinJr/Throttle-Junkies-CSIT327/FunctionalRequirement.md

 ### **1. Introduction** {#introduction}

-**MotoDeal: Digital Motorcycle Sales System** is designed to provide a seamless and efficient experience for users interested in exploring and purchasing motorcycles and related accessories.
+**Throttle Junkies: Digital Motorcycle Sales System** is designed to provide a seamless and efficient experience for users interested in exploring and purchasing motorcycles and related accessories.
 MotoDeal combines essential features like product exploration, secure checkout, and user